gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 Protobuf is a binary serialization protocol developed by Google.
 Since it serializes to binary, it is not human readable (although you can still pick out strings when viewing the file as ASCII text, see the example below).

+The types of data that Protobuf can contain are well defined and include common types such as strings, integers, floats and dates.

 ### Example

 ```